ImperialCollegeLondon/safedata_validator/docs/format.md

     The details described below will be used to automatically publish your data to Zenodo.
-You should choose titles, descriptions and keywords that you would be happy to be**permanently** associated with your dataset!
+You should choose titles, descriptions and keywords that you would be happy to be **permanently** associated with your dataset!

-The basic format for a SAFE dataset submission is an Excel Workbook, which must contain the following three worksheets:
+The basic format for a SAFE dataset submission is an Excel Workbook, which will typically contain at least four worksheets.
+The first  three worksheets have standard names:

 * **Summary**: This contains some simple information about the authors of the dataset, access rights and the individual data tables in the dataset.
 * **Taxa**: This describes all the taxa used in the dataset.
 * **Locations**: This describes all the sampling locations used in the dataset.

 After these worksheets come your data tables.
 You should label these sheets with a sensible name (not 'Sheet1'!) and each data table must be described in the Summary worksheet.
 You can include as many data tables as you like in a single dataset: we don't want you to spend time rearranging your data and are happy just to take the data in the natural tables you already use.

-### File naming
+## File naming

 Use a simple short name for your spreadsheet - there will be a lot of information giving more detail inside.
 Please **do not use spaces** in your file name - you can use underscores to separate words.

-### Spreadsheet Template and Examples
+## Spreadsheet Template and Examples

 Click on this link to download the {{ :working_at_safe:template.xlsx |spreadsheet template }}
 containing the required worksheets, labels and headers.